Yandex Cloud

 Warning

-Avoid any changes to the data schema in the source and target clusters during the transfer operation.
+Avoid changing the data schema in either the source or target cluster while the transfer is in progress.
 For more information, see Working with databases during transfer.

 4. Wait for the transfer status to change to Replicating.

-5. Switch the source cluster to "read-only" mode and transfer the load to the target cluster.
+5. Switch the source cluster to "read-only" mode and move the workload to the target cluster.

 7. Deactivate the transfer and wait for its status to change to Stopped.